 - Huerta Del Valle to be a space for building analysis and capacity for action.

 - Huerta Del Valle to be a training center to grow the crop of committed individuals who can make the organizations vision (We envision one garden every mile in our city.
 We envision a city where all people can eat delicious, nutritious, fresh, local, sustainably produced and just food.)
 A reality and shift the food system in our region toward a healthy, nutritious, sustainable, and just.”

 The three-acre parcel of land was by donated by the City of Ontario and Pitzer College under the,” Healthy Eating, Active Living (HEAL) Zone Initiative” funded by Kaiser Permanente.
 Pitzer College also assisted Huerta Del Valle in “working toward leadership development and building Huerta Del Valle so that it eventually becomes a self-sustaining organization.”

-WestLAND provided the students with staff assistance (all staff were Cal Poly alumni), the use of its building and utilities to complete those plans.
-As the plans and project were approved, and area was re-purposed to its vision, WestLAND Group Inc. was inducted as a honorary member of the Huerta Del Valle Center, and participate in its annual anniversary celebration.
+WLG provided the students with staff assistance (all staff were Cal Poly alumni), the use of its building and utilities to complete those plans.
+As the plans and project were approved, and area was re-purposed to its vision, WLG was inducted as a honorary member of the Huerta Del Valle Center, and participate in its annual anniversary celebration.